volkovro/mikrotik-backups/README.md

 # Mikrotik centralized backup script
 ### For computers running GNU/Linux
-### This project is intended for centralized backups of devices running router_os (Mikrotik routers)
+### This project is intended for centralized management backups of devices running router_os (Mikrotik routers and other)

 ***This is my first project, do not judge strictly***